Working to make safe, affordable housing accessible to all

 This month we celebrate 30 years of the Washington State Housing Trust fund.
 Read about our work in our 2016 report.

 Shelter is a basic human need.
 Without a safe, decent place to live, people who may be struggling to survive have little hope of connecting with services and opportunities to tackle physical and mental health needs, go to school, get and hold down a job or provide for children and other family members.
-Stable housing is often the first hurdle to overcoming dependence and finding a pathway to self-sufficiency.
+Stable housing supports a pathway to self-sufficiency.

 In most cases the Department of Commerce does not offer direct public assistance.
 We fund other agencies and non-profit organizations in your community who can help you.
 Here are some frequently requested resources: